Is Jon Brumley Texas Venture Labs a venture fund?

 What is the time frame to evaluate deals that are submitted?

 We recruit companies for the Fall and Spring semesters.
-Deadline for applying to be an Accelerator Company in Spring 2018 is November 21, 2017 at 5 PM.
+Deadline for applying to be an Accelerator Company in Fall 2018 is July 15, 2018 at Midnight (CST).

 What criteria will Texas Venture Labs use to select the businesses?

 Texas Venture Labs evaluates the viability of the deals submitted to it using an advisory board of outside domain experts, investors and entrepreneurs from the business community.
 All deals are evaluated using an online process enabling input from a wide variety of sources before determining which deals to accept.